atbcb/usab-uswds/news/_posts/2023-03-01-huds-office-of-fair-housing-equal-opportunity-to-provide-training-on-fair-housing-act’s-accessibility-requirements-for-reinforced-walls-for-grab-bars.md

 ---
 layout: post
-title: "HUD's Office of Fair Housing/Equal Opportunity to Provide Training on Fair Housing Act’s Accessibility Requirements for Reinforced Walls for Grab Bars "
+title: "HUD’s Office of Fair Housing/Equal Opportunity to Provide Training on Fair Housing Act’s Accessibility Requirements for Reinforced Walls for Grab Bars "
 date: 2023-03-01
 excerpt: The U.S. Department of Housing and Urban Development’s Office of Fair